xielab2017/EasyMicroPlot/README.md

 3. Fix some bugs.

-## Next update
+## Next update about EasyMultiProfiler!!

-The next version will be a giant change, and we will rebuild the EMP package for more exciting features.
-- [ ] Introduce tidyverse grammar into analysis process
-- [ ] Integate omics data into EMP package
-- [ ] Design more interactive function for new beginers
-- [ ] Add more beautiful design for figures
+The next version has been released now!

+More information and features: [**Click this**](https://github.com/liubingdong/EasyMultiProfiler)

 ## HOW TO CITE
 If you use EMP in published research, please cite this article: